markdown-extended/manifest/mde-manifest.md

 The MDE rules MUST keep ALL original Markdown's rules valid as described on [daringfireball.net][markdown-manual].

-As said in the *scope of these specifications* ([§§](#scope-of-these-specifications)), we WILL NOT give rendering rules here, each parser MAY follow its own final rendering rules according to the MDE specifications (concerning the original MDE content) and concerned language.
+As said in the *scope of these specifications* ([§§](#scope-of-these-specifications)), we WILL NOT give rendering rules here.
+Each parser MAY follow its own final rendering rules according to the MDE specifications (concerning the original MDE content) and concerned language.
 Thus, we MUST keep in mind that the final output MAY NOT be HTML only ; a parser can construct any format of output (such as PDF, OpenDocument etc).
 This is a major difference with the original